+Figure 2.
+General model for sirtuin-catalyzed deacylation in the presence of NAD+ and NAM.

+This model, based on the reaction mechanism depicted in Fig. 1, provides a minimal kinetic model that captures the essential features of sirtuin deacylation kinetics suitable for predicting the effects of mechanism-based modulators on sirtuin activity.
+In the presence of saturating Ac-Pr, E is rapidly converted into E.Ac-Pr and NAM binding to E can be neglected, resulting in a simplified reaction network with 5 species.
+Ac-Pr, acetylated peptide; ADPR, adenosine diphosphate ribose; AADPR, O-acetyl adenosine diphosphate ribose.

 The reaction mechanism of sirtuins precludes the use of rapid equilibrium methods for the derivation of even an approximate initial rate model; steady-state modeling is essential.
 The rate equations for the reaction network in Fig. 2 enable the derivation of steady-state conditions for the reaction.
 Solving the linear system of algebraic steady-state equations and mass balance constraints for the concentrations